What is MySQL database?

 Before going any further, you will be required to create a database name.
 Choose your database name and click Create Database.
-The next screen will be one which affirms that a new database with the name you have chosen has been created.
+The next screen will be one that affirms that a new database with the name you have chosen has been created.
 Click the ‘go back’ button so as to be returned to the page that enables you to define the settings of your new database.

 Create a new user to enable you to access the database.
 Under ‘username,’ fill in the name you’d like to use for this user.
 Go ahead and create a secure login password for this particular user.
 If you have difficulty in coming up with a user, click on the password generator button.
 The program will generate a secure login password for you.
 Once you have filled in all the fields, click on the Create User button to save these settings.

-After receiving confirmation that a new user has been created, click ‘go back’ to get to the database settings area.
+After receiving confirmation that a new user has been created, click "go back" to get to the database settings area.
 Under the ‘Add User To Database’ section, fill in your previously created username.
 Under the database name, select the database name you’d like to register the user to in case you have more than one database.

 The next pop-up window will request you to select the privileges you would like to award to each user.
 After selecting the privileges, you’d have to assign the user and click the ‘make changes’ button to complete the process of creating your MySQL database with Cpanel.

-‘Wizards’ are programs with step by step procedures to help the less tech-savvy users to carry out tasks with much ease.
+‘Wizards’ are programs with step-by-step procedures to help the less tech-savvy users to carry out tasks with much ease.

-After opening Cpanel, select the MySQL database wizard under the databases area.
+After opening Cpanel, select the MySQL database wizard under the database's area.
 It will walk through the same process covered above, but with detailed descriptions and prompts to help you complete the process.